eiffel-community/eiffel-intelligence-frontend/wiki/markdown/curl-examples.md

     curl -X GET -H "Content-type: application/json" http://localhost:8080/templates/events

 This command returns a list of several subscriptions.
-It is also possible to specify a file in which to save the downloaded objects in to.
+It is also possible to specify a file in which to save the downloaded objects to.

     curl -X GET -H "Content-type: application/json" localhost:8080/templates/subscriptions --output myFile.json